SuperYeYu/HetReGAT-FC/README.md

-# HetReGAT-FC
-# Heterogeneous Residual Graph Attention Network via Feature Completion
+# HetReGAT-FC: Heterogeneous Residual Graph Attention Network via Feature Completion

-# Our code will be published after this paper is included
+Our code will be published after this paper is included